Gpzim98/AI-Tricks-For-Devs/Tips.md

 # **Syntax Sorcery: AI Spells for Coders**

-GitHub Next conducted a research to measure developers productivity and satisfaction, combining quantitative and qualitative researches, perceived and measured.
+GitHub Next conducted a research to measure developers' productivity and satisfaction, combining quantitative and qualitative researches, perceived and measured.

 - 60–75% - More fulfilled and less frustrated
 - 73% - Reported that CP helped them to stay in flow